 “An unpopular musing on sending weapons to Ukraine”

 Since the Russian invasion of Ukraine last February, I have argued multiple times with friends and relatives about the merits of sending weapons to the Ukrainian army.
 In fact, I happened to have a most unpopular opinion at the time: I was in favor of doing it.
-While I think the issue is to be regarded in a completely different light now (it’s been many months since the beginning of the conflict and it would actually be the time to make some evaluation regarding the weapons Ukraine was supplied with and if they made any positive difference at all), I believe that at the time there were many aspects of the issue they were not taking into consideration.
+While I think the issue is to be regarded in a completely different light now (it’s been many months since the beginning of the conflict and it would actually be time to make some evaluation regarding the weapons Ukraine was supplied with and if they made any positive difference at all), I believe that at the time there were many aspects of the issue that were not taken into consideration.
 These were our main discussion points.

 First of all, I disregarded the theory that sending weapons to an invaded country would benefit the interests of certain countries' traffics.
-Not because it’s not true, but because it’s beside the point: we were not talking about a civil war or a situation of extreme institutional instability (like the one in Yemen, for example), that a constant weapons supply would help prolonging.
+Not because it’s not true, but because it’s beside the point: we were not talking about a civil war or a situation of extreme institutional instability (like the one in Yemen, for example), that a constant weapons supply would help prolong.
 We were dealing with a freshly invaded country, that could be given a chance to repel the invading troops.
-Moreover, just because a party benefits from a situation, that does not mean that situation has been conjured up by that party: there is no causal link between the two facts.
+Moreover, just because a party benefits from a situation, that does not mean that the situation has been conjured up by that party: there is no causal link between the two facts.
 This is the basis of conspiratorial thinking and it has been debunked many times.
 If sending weapons to Ukraine is the right thing to do, it is so whether a country benefits from it or not.

-That said, we could argue the necessity of sending weapons from two angles: the practical one and/or the ethical one.
-I feel the first one is the easiest to illustrate: we had an emergency situation, where many thousands of people, a lot of them civilians, were risking to be killed.
+That said, we could argue about the necessity of sending weapons from two angles: the practical one and/or the ethical one.
+I feel the first one is the easier to illustrate: we had an emergency situation, where many thousands of people, a lot of them civilians, were risking being killed.
 Weapons could be as much a means for protection as they were for striking back.
-We have been told for years how much Russia has invested in his military department and many expected in fact this operation to be quite short-lived, a replay of the annexation of the Crimea region.
-I think Ukraine's surprising resistance is to be attributed to many factors, the firsts of which are the incredibly cohesive reaction of hostility from the population and the nerves of steel of the president Volodymyr Zelens'kyj, acting as pillar of unity and strength.
-But I do believe that the weapons that were supplied have been crucial too.
+We have been told for years how much Russia has invested in its military department and in fact many expected this operation to be quite short-lived, a replay of the annexation of the Crimea region.
+I think Ukraine's surprising resistance is to be attributed to many factors, the first of which are the incredibly cohesive reaction of hostility from the population and the nerves of steel of the president Volodymyr Zelens'kyj, acting as a pillar of unity and strength.
+But I do believe that the weapons that were supplied were crucial too.

 Another consideration from a practical point of view came from one of the core beliefs in the main theories of international relations: usually a negotiation can only occur when the two parties in conflict have comparable force.
-Only when a country perceives the other as an equal and thus believes it can gain more by diplomacy means than use of force a real negotiation is possible.
-Paradoxically, supplying Ukraine with weapons could help balancing the forces on the field and making a peaceful resolution happen faster.
+Only when a country perceives the other as an equal and thus believes it can gain more by diplomatic means than use of force, a real negotiation is possible.
+Paradoxically, supplying Ukraine with weapons could help balancing the forces on the field and make a peaceful resolution happen faster.